zijies1/SPM-HealthCare/README.md

 # SPM-HealthCare

-This is a appointment making web application for health-care centers.
+This is a appointment making web application for health-care centers implemented using React, Redux and firebase

 How to run the application:
 ```